 The best prevention for IR/EMS horses is by not allowing our horses to become obese.
-Monitor weight, focus on a high fibre, low sugar, low carb diet which means no grain, dried-forage based (preferably soaked and drained to remove soluble sugars) and nutrients via forage-balanced minerals, together with restricted, monitored access to grass.
+Monitor weight, focus on a low sugar, low carb and high fibre, dried-forage diet, with the deficient nutrients supplemented back into the diet via forage-balanced minerals, alongside restricted, monitored access to grass.
 However, it’s very important NOT TO STARVE the weight off your horse – they need all the nourishment they can get and must have a balanced, nutrient-rich, species-appropriate diet.

 Which means, starving the IR pony to slim is absolutely not the way to go.
 I’ll quote here from the ECIR group who dedicate their lives to supporting the IR/Cushings horses:

 Here’s breaking news – those crests and fat pads aren’t officially made of ‘fat’.
-Those crests are ‘adipose tissue’, formed as a result of the excess insulin/blood glucose.
-These pads of adipose tissue are almost a separate organ in themselves, created by the endocrine (hormone) system, which continues to release instructions to the body that it’s hungry, because … the body has now become leptin resistant.
+Those crests are adipose tissue, formed as a result of the excess insulin/blood glucose.
+These pads of adipose tissue are almost a separate organ in themselves, created by the endocrine (hormone) system, which continues to release instructions to the body that it’s hungry, because remember, the body has now become leptin resistant.
 So let's talk a little more about the leptin hormone.

 This is a relatively new subject having only really been studied in the last few years, but very much related to the IR/EMS horse (and Type II human).
 In the case of the EMS horse it's really important for us human carers to attempt to get our heads around it.

-So, knowing that it’s the adipose (fat) tissue cells which produce the leptin hormone, you’d be forgiven in thinking that our IR cresty equines would produce more of the leptin’s “we’re full” instruction to signal the body to eat less food and normalise weight.
+So, knowing that it’s the adipose (fat) tissue cells which produce the leptin hormone, you’d be forgiven in thinking that our IR cresty equines would produce even more of the leptin’s “We’re full!” instruction to signal the body to eat less food and normalise weight.